ExxistanceDC/Cyber-Doll-English-Translation/README.md

 ## **Reporting Issues**

-While the patch has been thoroughly tested for months and months, the universe loves a good joke, and stuff always gets through.
-Please report typos, mispellings, text overruns, and the like by [submitting a new issue](xxxxxxxxxxxxxx) to this repo.
+If you find an issue, be it a text overrun, a crash, or a freeze, please [submit a new issue here](https://github.com/ExxistanceDC/Cyber-Doll-English-Translation/issues/new).
+The game has been thoroughly tested, but the universe loves a good joke and all that...

 ## **Release Changelog**